danny-dirksen/vrfly/README.md

 ![A gif of a spaceship flying through space](/doc/demo.gif)

-Note: While this project is best enjoyed in VR, it can be run on the web using a keyboard and mouse.
+Note: While this project is best enjoyed in VR with hand controls, it can be run on the web using a keyboard and mouse.

 Demo (coming soon): [Play](https://danny-dirksen.github.io/vrfly/)